aanyag275/CODTECH-Task1/README.md

 - Visualize the regression line along with the training data.
 - Plot the actual vs. predicted values for the test data to assess the model’s accuracy visually.
 ### Interpretation:
--Interpret the evaluation metrics to understand the model’s performance.
+- Interpret the evaluation metrics to understand the model’s performance.
--Draw conclusions based on the visualizations.
+- Draw conclusions based on the visualizations.

 ### Technologies Used
 - **Python**: The primary programming language for data analysis.